 High Peak

 § This page gives an overview of the High Peak local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ High Peak is a dramatic landscape of moors, reservoirs, and gritstone edges, forming part of the Peak District National Park.
 The district includes the spa town of Buxton, known for its Georgian and Victorian architecture, natural spring waters, and grand Opera House.
 Glossop serves as a gateway to the Dark Peak, with rugged terrain and wild expanses ideal for hikers and climbers.
 Market towns like New Mills and Chapel-en-le-Frith sit among valleys and rivers, while the Kinder Scout plateau and Snake Pass highlight the area’s rugged natural beauty.
 Its mixture of heritage and untamed scenery makes High Peak a striking district.

-The administrative boundary of High Peak can be viewed on OpenStreetMap: District Boundary of High Peak.
+The administrative boundary of High Peak can also be viewed on OpenStreetMap: District Boundary of High Peak.

 Key Facts about High Peak